abemassry/wsend-key-value-store/README.md

 ### Store Usage
 ```
+∮ ./wkv store --help
-tore a value based on a key.
+Store a value based on a key.

 A key is a string and value can be anything but defaults to a string and is
 stored as a URL